Download This Bill in Microsoft Word format

 (D) A member state shall provide for the state's delegate to attend all occupational therapy compact commission meetings.

-(F) Nothing in this compact may affect the requirements established by a member state for the issuance of a single-state license.
+(F) Nothing in this compact shall affect the requirements established by a member state for the issuance of a single-state license.

 Section 40-36-540.
 (A) To exercise the compact privilege under the terms and provisions of the compact, the licensee shall: